kaltura/playkit-android-kava/DOCUMENTATION.md

             //Initialize PKPluginConfigs object.
             PKPluginConfigs pluginConfigs = new PKPluginConfigs();

+            //Set your configurations.
             KavaAnalyticsConfig kavaConfig = new KavaAnalyticsConfig()
                     .setPartnerId(123456) //Your partnerId.
-Mandatory field.
-Without it KavaAnalyticsPlugin will not be able to perform.
+Mandatory field!
                     .setBaseUrl("yourBaseUrl")
                     .setUiConfId(123456)
                     .setKs("your_ks")